Mean Flow Policy Optimization: Supplementary Experiments

-We compare MFPO with baseline algorithms on 6 hard tasks from DeepMind Control Suite.
-As shown in Fig.~\ref{pic::cmp_baseline_dmc}, MFPO consistently achieves comparable or better performance than diffusion-based baselines, while requiring less training time.
+We compare MFPO with baseline algorithms on 6 hard tasks from DeepMind Control Suite and 3 high-dimensional control tasks from HumanoidBench.
+As shown in Fig.~\ref{pic::cmp_baseline_dmc} and Fig.~\ref{pic::cmp_baseline_hb}, MFPO consistently achieves comparable or better performance than diffusion-based baselines, while requiring less training time.